Associate Director, Environmental, Natural Resources, & Energy Law program

 In 2000, Lucy joined the first commercial bank in the U.S. to focus on environmental and sustainable lending practices, rising to the position of Vice President and Sustainability Officer.
 In 2007 she chose to focus on inspiring action in the U.S. to reduce greenhouse gas emissions by working at The Climate Trust, a non-profit organization that develops carbon credits for utilities, governments and corporations and contributes to the development of climate policy.

-Lucy joined the law school staff in 2011 and works closely with international students, visitors and faculty in the environmental law program.
+Lucy joined the law school staff in 2011 and works closely with students, visitors and faculty in the environmental law program.
 She teaches an introductory seminar for new international LL.M. and Master of Studies students.
 She is also a member of the International Law committee.

 Lucy received her J.D., magna cum laude, from Lewis and Clark Law School, and her B.A. in History from the University of Washington.